 - Tell me about a time when you worked with other teams on a project.

-- Describe a time when you had to manage numerous different responsibilities.
-What did you do to stay on top of your commitments?
+- Describe a time when you had to manage numerous responsibilities.
+What did you do to complete the tasks?

 - Tell me about a time when you gave a successful presentation.
 What made the presentation go well?